refractionPOINT/lce_doc/docs/lc-edr.md

-# Endpoint Detection & Response (EDR)
+# Endpoint Detection & Response

+LimaCharlie provides a true-real-time Endpoint Detection & Response (EDR) capability.
+Verbose telemetry is streamed from the endpoint sensor to the cloud in real-time over a semi-persistent TLS connection.
+Response actions are taken on the endpoint within 100ms of the triggering action or behaviour.

+Endpoint telemetry is ingested and analysed in-flight by the Detection & Response Engine (DRE).
+Telemetry can be tested against thousands of rules without impacting performance.

-LimaCharlie’s EDR capability centralizes the collection of historic and real-time [event data](./events.md) in a common data format.
+LimaCharlie’s EDR sensor monitors a wide variety of [event data](https://doc.limacharlie.io/docs/documentation/ZG9jOjE5MzExMDQ-events) that is delivered in a common JSON format.

-An infrastructure and API-first approach means that you can build what you need or choose to subscribe to a turnkey solution.
+### Detection

+A versatile YAML-based detection syntax can be used to create detections for highly sophisticated behaviour, including the ability to track state and build multi-step detection logic that runs at wire speed.

+This same detection syntax can also be used to easily achieve the following:

+Running Sigma rules
+Running continuous YARA scans without impacting performance File and registry integrity monitoring
+Leveraging threat feeds or lookups
+Checking hashes against VirusTotal
+Creating rules against telemetry from Windows Defender Checking domains using Levenshtein distance to detect spear phishing

+### Response

+When a detection is triggered a response action is initiated.
+A response can take an action on the endpoint or be used to automate many aspects of security operations.
+Response actions can include:

+Killing a process or process tree
+Triggering memory dumps
+Issuing an alert to a wide variety of destination types including the web application, any webhook, SMTP, PagerDuty, Kafka, SCP and many more.
+Initiating full PCAP capture from the network without impacting performance Triggering log ingestion and analysis
+The ability to deploy and run any executable on endpoint such as patches or custom scripts

+A repository of sample detection rules can be found in this repository: [Sample Rule Set](https://github.com/refractionPOINT/rules)

+The full open source Sigma ruleset (which can be enabled on deployments at the click of a button) can be found here: [Sigma Rule Set](https://github.com/refractionPOINT/sigma)

 ## Architecture & OS Support

-The agent is written in C and then compiled for each different platform and architecture it runs on, which means that the sensor has true feature parity across all operating systems.
-The only exceptions are platform specific functions, such as monitoring Windows registry operations, etc.
+LimaCharlie provides the widest platform support industry-wide.
+The EDR sensor is written in C and then compiled for each different platform and architecture it runs on.
+With the exception of platform specific behaviours, the EDR sensor has feature parity across all operating systems and is IoT friendly with builds across x86, ARM and MIPS architectures.

-Various builds of the agent can run on the following for x86, ARM & MIPS architectures.
+The EDR sensor can run on the following operating systems across x86, ARM & MIPS architectures.

  * 32-bit Windows all way Back to Windows XP through to the most modern version of 64-bit Windows
  * All flavours of Linux both 32-bit and 64-bit
  MacOS
+ * Docker containers
  * Builds for Solaris and BSD can be produced on [request](https://limacharlie.io/user-ticket)

- LimaCharlie also provides a separate agent for ChromeOS that can run stand alone or as a side-care to the main agent.
+Along with the core EDR sensor, LimaCharlie has a browser-based sensor that provides a subset of capabilities for Chromebooks, the Chrome browser and the Microsoft Edge browser.

 ## Technical Specs